Northeast Police Radio Encryption: A Regional Transparency Crisis

 New Jersey's NJICS and similar state-funded radio networks remove the cost barrier that normally slows encryption.
 When departments don't need to buy new infrastructure, encryption becomes a simple administrative decision—often made without public debate.

-Result: NJ discovered 45 new encrypted agencies in a single database update (March 2026).
+NJ discovered 45 new encrypted agencies in a single database update (March 2026).

-Result: NYC journalism organizations successfully lobbied for Local Law 46.
+NYC journalism organizations successfully lobbied for Local Law 46.

-Political Concentration
+Political concentration

 The Northeast's Democrats-dominated state governments have not been allies of transparency.
 Governor Hochul vetoed press access legislation in New York despite bipartisan legislative support.
 Boston encrypted under a Democratic mayor.
 This isn't a partisan issue—but partisan assumptions have stalled advocacy.

-Lesson: Don't assume any political party will protect transparency without organized pressure.
+Don't assume any political party will protect transparency without organized pressure.

-Post-2020 Acceleration
+Post-2020 acceleration

 The George Floyd protests in 2020 accelerated encryption timelines across the Northeast.
 Departments that had been "evaluating" encryption for years suddenly found budget and political will.
 The irony: encryption blocked accountability precisely when communities demanded more transparency.

-Consequence: The region's major cities are now less transparent than they were in 2019.
+The region's major cities are now less transparent than they were in 2019.

 Legislative Landscape: The Fight for Laws